Knowledge Management | Procedureflow Blog

 Knowledge management refers to the systematic approach of creating, sharing, using, and managing the knowledge and information within an organization.
 It involves a blend of strategies, practices, and tools designed to identify, document, and disseminate knowledge.
 Knowledge management aims to ensure that valuable knowledge—whether explicit, such as documented procedures, or tacit, such as personal expertise and insights—is readily accessible to employees who need it to perform their tasks effectively.

-Top knowledge management use case examples for success
+What are the knowledge management use case examples for success?

 1. Onboarding